 - Share or split the load to make the task safer.

 - Use the correct gloves to reduce the risk of hand injuries.
-(But be aware that the wrong type of glove can sometimes give a false sense of protection.)

 - Stop to reassess if the planned activity changes.